Skip to main content

 Clarke County School District (CCSD)

 • Performance & Community Feedback: Athens public schools currently average a C- range, and some community members note a need for stronger funding-particularly for reading proficiency in upper grades.
-This leads some families to explore private or nearby district alternatives.
+This leads some buyers to explore private or nearby district alternatives.

 • Diversity & Outcomes: CCSD is known for cultural and economic diversity, with many UGA faculty and professionals choosing district schools.
 Graduates regularly continue to top colleges, including the University of Georgia and Georgia Tech.